syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/pdf-export/export-multiple-grids.md

 ## New page

-Pdf exporting provides support to export multiple grids in new page.
-To export in new page, define  `multipleExport.type` as `NewSheet` in `exportProperties`.
+PDF exporting provides support to export multiple grids on a new page.
+To export on a new page, define `multipleExport.type` as `NewSheet` in `exportProperties`.

 {% if page.publishingplatform == "aspnet-core" %}